VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Push and Pop Materials

-The calls `PushMaterial` and `PopMaterial` allows you to set an material (received via input property of type `IMaterial`) to/from the material stack.
+The calls `PushMaterial` and `PopMaterial` allows you to set a material (received via input property of type `IMaterial`) to/from the material stack.
 Materials are always cascaded, so materials already on the stack are also applied!

-Any subsequent render will use the entired pushed material stack.
+Any subsequent render will use the entirely pushed material stack.

 If a material is left on stack (`PopMaterial` was not called), the next `Render...` function will inherit this material as well other nodes connected to any of the outputs of a `VxHierarchyNode`.